neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_remix.md

 Before you start, make sure that the following is true:
   * MetaMask is installed on your device.
   * You have provided online access to https://remix.ethereum.org to use the "Remix - Ethereum IDE" open-source web application.
-  * MetaMask is configured for both proxy and Neon EVM.
-Regardless of how your proxy and Neon EVM are run, MetaMask must always be configured for them accordingly.
+  * MetaMask is configured for the Neon EVM.

 ## Network Configurations
   * [Solana cluster](https://docs.solana.com/clusters) is accessed via a proxy.